horaceheaven/argo-rollouts-app/README.md

 1. **Code Push**: Developer pushes code changes to the `nginx-app/` directory in GitHub
 2. **CI Trigger**: GitHub Actions workflow automatically triggers on push to `main` branch
 3. **Build & Push**: Workflow builds Docker image and pushes to Amazon ECR with SHA-based tags
-4. **GitOps Update**: Workflow updates the Kubernetes manifest (`k8s/rollouts/nginx-demo-rollout.yaml`) with the new image tag and commits back to Git
+4. **GitOps Update**: Workflow updates the Helm values file (`helm-charts/nginx-demo/values.yaml`) with the new image tag and commits back to Git
 5. **ArgoCD Sync**: ArgoCD detects the Git change and automatically syncs the updated manifest to the cluster
 6. **Blue/Green Deployment**: Argo Rollouts creates a new "Green" revision alongside the existing "Blue" revision
 7. **Preview Testing**: Green revision is available via preview service/ingress for testing
 8. **Manual Promotion**: After validation, the Green revision is manually promoted to Active (Blue service switches traffic)
-9. **Auto Rollback**: If deployment fails within 5 minutes, Argo Rollouts automatically rolls back to the previous revision
+9. **Auto Rollback**: If deployment fails within 10 minutes (`progressDeadlineSeconds: 600`), Argo Rollouts automatically rolls back to the previous revision
 10. **Traffic Routing**: AWS Application Load Balancer routes production traffic to the Active service

 ## TODO